JingruGong1023/Deep_Learning_Basics/NLP/CS 224N/Neural_Networks.md

 **This section will go through the NN math details through examples**

-### DL Classification Task Named Entity Regonition
+### DL Classification Task: Named Entity Regonition

 Task: **find** and **classify** names in text, for example: